-Here's a very interesting piece of Jeep literature: an undated 36-page booklet titled Jeep Vehicles for Aircraft Ground Support.
-It dates from 1955 or later, since the truck featured on the cover (and on nine pages of the book) is built on a CJ-6 chassis.
 It's interesting that the operator seen in the cover photo is dressed like a pilot in his official hat, necktie and aviator sunglasses, although what he's doing is emptying the sewage from the aircraft's washrooms.
 Yes, the pride of the Jeep airport fleet, taking up the first third of this booklet, is the "Jeep Lavatory Truck."

 Since this was a dual tanker designed to carry 106 gallons of flush water and up to 210 gallons of refuse, it seems a bit surprising that it was built on the half-ton CJ-6 rather than the one-ton truck seen below.
 See a rear view of the Lavatory Truck (70K JPEG).
 The control tower in that photo reveals that the pictures were taken at Toledo Municipal Airport, and it's also a better view of the Convair Mainliner "Walla Walla", in service with United from 1954 until 1959 according to a fleet list.

 The second specialized vehicle included in the booklet is the "Jeep ADI Water Truck," which again is a dual tanker, designed to carry 235 gallons each of drinking water and Aircraft De-Ice, with hydraulic-powered pump motors.
 The chassis is the 1-ton Willys truck with Super Hurricane 6-cylinder engine.
 A rear view photo (80K JPEG) shows some of the plumbing and hoses, as well as the 8-foot aluminum ladder.

 The truck seen here carries a United Airlines logo on the door, but the location of the airport where the photos were taken is not apparent.
 The United DC-7 "City of Newark" was in service from 1954 until 1960 according to a fleet list.

 The Jeep Utility Delivery is recommended as a "message carrier, food carrier or service vehicle."
 The Trans-Canada Air Lines Jeep seen here has some distinctive features; a large grille guard, fire extinguisher on the fender step, side reflectors and a single side window in the rear cargo area.

 Jeep Vehicles for Aircraft Ground Support includes a different photo of a CJ-3B Crash Wagon than I've seen in other Willys publications.
-Comparing this with another 3B crash wagon photo (50K JPEG) in the late-1950s Willys booklet Jeep Vehicles in Public Service, it appears that the rear-mounted foam cylinder pivots forward to allow some of the weight to rest over the axle.
-A carbon dioxide (or nitrogen?) cylinder is mounted across the body just behind the front seats.
+Comparing this with another 3B crash wagon photo (50K JPEG) in the booklet Jeep Vehicles in Public Service, it appears that the rear-mounted foam tank pivots forward to mix the soda and acid, activating the foam.
+A carbon dioxide cylinder is mounted across the body just behind the front seats.

 The third CJ-3B in the booklet is equipped with a snowplow, as an example of other available Jeep Special Equipment.
 Again this is a different photo than is seen in other Willys advertising, but it doesn't appear to have been taken at an airport.